 For example, in the following graphic where progressive update mode is active, the letters F and e have blue artifacts, and the image is heavily compressed.
-This approach significantly reduces bandwidth consumption, which allows images and text to be received more quickly and improves session interactivity.
+This approach significantly reduces bandwidth consumption, which allows images and text to be received more quickly, and session interactivity improves.